 - Once the transaction is committed on the blockchain, Carl is able to verify his ownership of the created sub-account (onetime-acc2) with his scan-key and claim the private key for the sub-account with his main private key.
 He is then able to receive the funds within.

-WanChain aims to provide a distributed multi-currency platform that integrates multiple different blockchain ledgers into a unified form.
+Wanchain aims to provide a distributed multi-currency platform that integrates multiple different blockchain ledgers into a unified form.
 Businesses or users can install the WAN wallet to gain access to multi-currency payments and settlements without the need to manage several different blockchain accounts and wallets.
-The adaptability and ease of integration means the platform provide multiple advantages and features, including multi-currency auction trading and one-to-one curb transactions via smart contracts.
-The WanChain system is also equipped to provide financial features such as loan contracts, investment and financing; all achieved through the use of smart contracts.
+The adaptability and ease of integration means the platform provides multiple advantages and features, including multi-currency auction trading and one-to-one curb transactions via smart contracts.
+The Wanchain system is also equipped to provide financial features such as loan contracts, investment and financing; all achieved through the use of smart contracts.

-A variety of services could also be provided using the WAN platform, such as: multi-currency credit cards, assets backed securities, peer-to-peer lending, crowdfunding, and etc.
+A variety of services could also be provided using the WAN platform, such as multi-currency credit cards, assets backed securities, peer-to-peer lending, and crowdfunding.

-But Wanchain is more than just a cross-chain financial platform, it is a blockchain itself; equipped with native coins, supported smart contracts, and privacy protection.
-Based on Ethereum, WanChain’s ledger can run applications independently, with account models and smart contracts that are able to implement various original Ethereum functions.
-Cross-chain integration and smart contract token privacy protection are added to create WanChain as it’s proposed.
+But Wanchain is more than just a cross-chain financial platform; it is a blockchain itself, equipped with native coins, supported smart contracts, and privacy protection.
+Based on Ethereum, Wanchain’s ledger can run applications independently, with account models and smart contracts that are able to implement various original Ethereum functions.
+Cross-chain integration and smart contract token privacy protection are added to create Wanchain as proposed.
 Developers may develop applications on Wanchain in compliance with its developmental standards.